 - Sources of existing geographical datasets (both current and historical) to help you begin mapping your own data quickly

-The workshop will include hands-on practical sessions using GIS software to view and manipulate historical data, and will provide the opportunity for generating (and analysing) the kinds of thematic mapping that is the product of this research tool.
-No previous experience of using GIS software is necessary, although a familiarity with data would be beneficial.
+The workshop will focus on hands-on practical sessions using ArcGIS software to view and manipulate historical data, and will provide the opportunity for generating (and analysing) the kinds of thematic mapping that is the product of this research tool.

 Day One is not a pre-requisite, but if students choose not to attend the first part of the course, it is expected that they will be familiar with concepts such as projection, coordinate systems, and layers.
 A familiarity with databases would also be beneficial.
 No previous experience of using GIS software is necessary.